HugoLis/hugolis.github.io/controlly.md

 #### Controller is connected, but Mac is not responding
-Controlly requires macOS 11 (Big Sur) and it's not supported on macOS 12 (Monterey) and later.

-If you are running a supported macOS version, you probbably did not enable accessibility features for Controlly.
+You probbably did not enable accessibility features for Controlly.
 Go to System Preferences > Security & Privacy > Accessibility, then click on the locker on the bottom left of the window and enable Controlly's checkbox.

 <!-- #### Mac shows an error when trying to open the .dmg installer